-A JAL or EA applicant may request a Fact Finding Review if he or she believes:
+A JAL applicant may request a Fact Finding Review if he or she believes:

-- 1. The denial of an application for EA or a JAL was incorrect; - 2.
-The EA amount was incorrect; - 3.
-An EA application was not acted upon within 5 working days; - 4.
-A JAL application was not acted upon within 12 working days; or - 5.
-The agency's determination of an EA or JAL IPV was incorrect.
+- 1. The denial of an application for a JAL was incorrect; - 2.
+A JAL application was not acted upon within 12 working days; or - 3.
+The agency's determination of a JAL IPV was incorrect.